5T33Z0/Clover-Crate/ACPI/README.md

 #### APSN/APLF

+`APSN` stands for "Apple Processor Sleep Number."
+It is an integer value that is used to specify the sleep state that the processor should enter when it is not needed.
+Processor sleep states are low-power modes that allow the processor to enter a dormant state in order to conserve power and extend battery life in portable devices.

+`APLF` stands for "Apple Low Frequency Mode."
+It is an integer value that is used to enable or disable a low-frequency mode for the processor.
+When low-frequency mode is enabled, the processor's clock speed is reduced in order to conserve power and reduce heat generation.

-The `APLF` and `APSN` parameters seem to affect Intel SpeedStep.
+Both parameters seem to affect Intel SpeedStep.
 As a prerequisite, `Generate PStates` needs to be enabled for them to be available, whereas PluginType works independently of the Generate PStates status.

 #### CStates
 Automatic SSDT table generation, which extends the processor section with `_CST` methods for each core. `_CST` generation is affected by parameters `EnableC2`, `EnableC4`, `EnableC6`, and `C3Latency`.